rickshahid/SkyMedia/README.md

 The following set of functional capabilities are integrated and enabled via this Azure ASP.NET Core MVC web application:

-* Adaptive video streaming across a wide spectrum of devices and platforms including iOS, Andriod and Windows
+* Adaptive video streaming across a broad spectrum of devices and platforms including iOS, Android and Windows

 * Self-service user account and platform service account management for Azure Storage, Azure Media Services, etc